-The Odyssey Charter School Governing Board is comprised of up to ninetten members who serve to provide leadership and guidance to the school as related to fiscal and governance matters.
+The Odyssey Charter Schools Governing Board is composed of up to nineteen members who serve to provide leadership and guidance to the school as related to fiscal and governance matters.
 Our diverse board members bring a variety of experience, expertise, and talents which work in unison to ensure the success of our school and students.
-Our Governing Board members are:

 Jexy Wadle, Board Vice-Chair

 Jexy Wadle joined the Odyssey Charter School Governing Board in 2012 as a parent representative member.
 She currently the Lead and Founding Teacher of the Humanities Academy of Art and Technology in Los Angeles Unified School where she serves as the instructional lead teacher and second administrator at the new pilot high school.
 She entered teaching in 1993 as a corps member in the Teach For America Program and went on to become a literacy coach at Roosevelt High School.
 In 1999, Jexy earned her National Board Certification as a secondary language arts teacher.
 As a teacher, she was involved in her school’s accreditation process and was on the school reform governance committee.
 She went on to earn her Master’s Degree in Educational Leaderships and policy Studies from Cal State Northridge.